cepdnaclk/e15-4yp-Mixed-Reality-based-Simulation-Platform-for-Swarm-Robotics/docs/README.md

 Therefore, it is better to use a combination of localization methods, which can be able to eliminate the cumulative error.
 Followings are few approaches for ranging measurements, can be used for localization.

-<ul> GPS: A good solution for geographically spread swarms, but cannot be used indoors because precision is less due to interference by obstacles.</ul>
+- GPS: A good solution for geographically spread swarms, but cannot be used indoors because precision is less due to interference by obstacles.
-<ul> RSSI: There are two problems with using RSSI (Received Signal Strength Indicator) as a ranging technique used with RF devices such as Bluetooth or ZigBee which are not stable since some protocol takes measures to ensure the higher quality link and it is dependent on the device orientation.
-RSSI for ranging might be applicable in a static environment with fixed device orientation but it is not adequate in a moving device system.</ul>
+- RSSI: There are two problems with using RSSI (Received Signal Strength Indicator) as a ranging technique used with RF devices such as Bluetooth or ZigBee which are not stable since some protocol takes measures to ensure the higher quality link and it is dependent on the device orientation.
+RSSI for ranging might be applicable in a static environment with fixed device orientation but it is not adequate in a moving device system.
-<ul> Infrared: An array of Infrared distance sensors for each robot can measure relative distances between each robot/the environment and calculate the relative position using MEDUSA localization system.
-The problem with this approach is the interference from sunlight and measurable distance limitation.</ul>
+- Infrared: An array of Infrared distance sensors for each robot can measure relative distances between each robot/the environment and calculate the relative position using MEDUSA localization system.
+The problem with this approach is the interference from sunlight and measurable distance limitation.
-<ul> Laser Ranging sensor: This method uses a rotating laser distance sensor and measures the Acoustic Signal.
-This method is relatively low cost and the range is limited to 5m.</ul>
+- Laser Ranging sensor: This method uses a rotating laser distance sensor and measures the Acoustic Signal.
+This method is relatively low cost and the range is limited to 5m.
-<ul> Ultrasonic with RF pulse: This implementation uses an Ultrasonic pulse with a radio frequency pulse.
+- Ultrasonic with RF pulse: This implementation uses an Ultrasonic pulse with a radio frequency pulse.
 The distance is measured by the receiver based on the delay between Radio pulse and Ultrasonic pulse.
-This approach is used in Cricket Localization systems.</ul>
+This approach is used in Cricket Localization systems.
-<ul> Image processing with an overhead camera:  Can use an overhead camera and marker with a unique ID for each robot.
+- Image processing with an overhead camera:  Can use an overhead camera and marker with a unique ID for each robot.
 Image processing based on marker identification is used as the tracking algorithm.
-This method is limited to small areas, based on the camera angle and the resolution.</ul>
+This method is limited to small areas, based on the camera angle and the resolution.

 So, after considering all the advantages and disadvantages of the above-mentioned solutions, an overhead camera with markers was selected to identify the coordinates of the physical robots.
 It uses image processing with OpenCV and ARMarker support libraries.